phalcon-kit/docs/docs/core/dispatcher.md

     The issue arises from the potential mixing of parameter order, which can render the method parameters unreliable in various scenarios and use cases.

-!!! danger "Zemit's Approach to Parameter Passing"
+!!! danger " Phalcon kit's Approach to Parameter Passing"
-    To ensure stability and predictability in handling method parameters, Zemit modifies this behavior.
-Only parameters with integer keys are passed to the action method parameters in Zemit's dispatcher.
+    To ensure stability and predictability in handling method parameters, Phalcon Kit modifies this behavior.
+Only parameters with integer keys are passed to the action method parameters in Phalcon Kit's dispatcher.
 This approach mitigates the risk of parameter order mix-up, enhancing the reliability of your application's routing and parameter handling mechanisms.

 ### Dispatching Process